mjcarley/nbi/README.md

 - https://github.com/wo80/Triangle/

-You should install PETSc if you want to use it in place of the (very) basic built-in iterative solver (recommended):
+You should install PETSc if you want to use its solvers in place of the (very) basic built-in iterative solver:

 - https://petsc.org/